Tort Reform Violates U.S. Constitution and Our Right to Trial by Jury

 Tort reform is contrary to conservative values and principles.

-Conservative believe in local control.
+Conservatives believe in local control.
 Tort reform takes power and control away from local citizens, i.e. 12 jurors of unbiased citizens, listening to specific facts of a case and working to do what is right.
 Politicians mandating limits on what our local jurors can do is “big government” at its worst.
 It is no different than taking control away from local schools boards.

 Conservatives believe in personal responsibility, holding accountable those who do wrong.
 How does putting arbitrary limits on how much a wrongdoer can be held personally accountable for promote personal responsibility and accountability?